7-simplex

 In 7-dimensional geometry, a 7-simplex is a self-dual regular 7-polytope.
 It has 8 vertices, 28 edges, 56 triangle faces, 70 tetrahedral cells, 56 5-cell 5-faces, 28 5-simplex 6-faces, and 8 6-simplex 7-faces.
 Its dihedral angle is cos−1(1/7), or approximately 81.79°.

 Alternate names

 It can also be called an octaexon, or octa-7-tope, as an 8-facetted polytope in 7-dimensions.
 The name octaexon is derived from octa for eight facets in Greek and -ex for having six-dimensional facets, and -on.
 Jonathan Bowers gives an octaexon the acronym oca.

 As a configuration

 This configuration matrix represents the 7-simplex.
 The rows and columns correspond to vertices, edges, faces, cells, 4-faces, 5-faces and 6-faces.
 The diagonal numbers say how many of each element occur in the whole 7-simplex.
 The nondiagonal numbers say how many of the column's element occur in or at the row's element.
 This self-dual simplex's matrix is identical to its 180 degree rotation.

+Symmetry

+There are many lower symmetry constructions of the 7-simplex.

+Some are expressed as join partitions of two or more lower simplexes.
+The symmetry order of each join is the product of the symmetry order of the elements, and raised further if identical elements can be interchanged.